rkoko/feather/README.md

-This project is a work in progress.
-For now, if you'd like to take a look, clone down the repo, run an npm install and npm start to get the app running.
+To run the application, clone down the repo, run npm install and npm start to get the app running.
+It will take you directly to the /products page.